jennleishman/Final-project/README.md

 Data is my own user data, downloaded from Spotify

-Analysis and modelling of Spotify data and music listening habits based on hour of day and month of year
+Analysis and modeling of personal Spotify data and music listening habits based on hour of day and month of year.